SafeMarket-WirVsVirus/website/content/homepage/supermarkt.en.md

 ---
-title: 'Your market is not registered yet?'
+title: 'Be a part of it!'
 weight: 4
 background: 'images/photo-1521566652839-697aa473761a.jpg'
-button: 'Register Now'
+button: 'Contact now'
-buttonLink: '#'
+buttonLink: '/en/contact'
 ---

 Being in contact with customers every day carries a high risk of infection for your employees.
-Short queues and happy customers, who keep their distance, reduces their stress level and the risk of infection.
+No unnecessary waiting times in queues increase customer satisfaction despite the current exceptional situation and at the same time improve the shopping experience.

-Are your employees and customers dear to you?
-Register for SafeMarket and keep queues short to protect both.
+Are your employees and customers close to your heart?
+Use SafeMarket and prevent queues to protect both groups.